Credit card balance insurance

 You can cancel credit card balance insurance at any time.
 Check your certificate of insurance for the steps to take.

-Usually you need to contact the insurance company.
-Keep in mind that the insurance company is often a different company than the financial institution that issued your credit card.
+You usually need to contact the insurance company.
+The insurance company is often different from the financial institution that issued your credit card.

 Review periods

 Most financial institutions offer review periods for credit card balance insurance.
-This is also called a free look or trial period.
+They call this a free look or trial period.

-The review period is often for 20 to 30 days after your coverage starts, depending on your province or territory.
+The review period is often for 20 to 30 days after your coverage starts.
+It depends on your province or territory.
 During this time, you can cancel the policy and get a refund for any premiums you’ve paid.
-If you don’t ask your financial institution or insurance company to cancel the coverage within the review period, your insurance coverage will continue and your financial institution will continue charging you the premiums every month.
+Ask your insurance company to cancel the coverage within the review period.

 Filing a complaint about credit card balance insurance

-Federally regulated financial institutions, like banks, can’t charge you for credit card balance insurance if you didn't agree to sign up for it.
+Federally regulated financial institutions can’t charge you for balance insurance if you didn't agree to sign up for it.

-If you notice a charge on your credit card statement for balance insurance that you didn’t agree to sign up for, you may file a complaint.
+You may notice a charge on your credit card statement for balance insurance that you didn’t sign up for.
+In that case, you may file a complaint.

 Learn how to file a complaint with your financial institution or insurance provider.